 Quote: “If you’re looking for lyrics, if you’re looking to cry, if you’re looking to think about life, don’t listen to hip-hop.”

-Remember when we collectively pointed our pitchforks away from Kanye, for a second, and pointed them at Malone?
+Remember when Post Malone said that in an interview and we collectively pointed our pitchforks away from Kanye for a second, and pointed them at him?

 Post Malone is a circle trying to fit into the square that is hip-hop.

-I’m going to dive right into this with ‘Stay’.
+Let’s dive right into this with ‘Stay’.
 Listen to it more than once.
-In fact, listen to it a couple of times.
+Listen to it a couple of times more.

 Just like ‘Leave’ from his debut album, Stoney.
-‘Stay’ sees him brandishing his acoustic guitar and, subsequently, we watch his hear melt onto the floor.
-Don’t get it twisted.
-‘Stay’ may sound sweet on the surface but it’s gut-wrenching.
-He sings 2 ad libs away from bawling like a man-baby.
+‘Stay’ sees him brandishing his acoustic guitar and pouring his melting heart onto the floor, hoping she slips and falls and falls back in love… back in love with him.
+‘Stay’ is sweet on the surface and gut-wrenching at its core.
+Posty is 2 ad libs away from bawling like a man-baby.

 ‘Over Now’ is the worst way to break up with someone.
-It’s venomous.
-He’s spitting poison at her with angry circa-Kevin Rudolph guitar riffs slashing through whatever was left of that relationship.
-In a phrase, “fuck you”.
+It’s jam-packed with vitriol.
+He’s spitting venom at her with angry circa-Kevin Rudolph guitar riffs slashing through whatever was left of that relationship.
+The TL;DR version of the song is, “fuck you”.

-Now, have you noticed how much Black rappers complain about their money?
+Have you noticed how much Black rappers complain about how their newly amassed wealth didn’t make it better?
 Think about it:

 - “Mo’ Money Mo’ Problems” P. Diddy and Mase.